• Skip to primary navigation

 Yes!
 You can easily make this recipe in a large pot or heavy-bottomed Dutch oven either on the stovetop or in the oven.
 Simply follow steps one, two, and three as written in the recipe.
 Once all the ingredients are combined, simmer over low heat on the stovetop for 45 minutes to an hour, stirring occasionally—or bake in the oven at 325°F, covered with a lid or aluminum foil, for about an hour.
 Cook until the beans are fork-tender.

-Beans and ground beef chili in a slow cooker.
+Slow-Cooker Cowboy Beans with ground beef, kidney beans, and white beans in a slow cooker.

 How do I store leftovers?